pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 Sequenced Items
 ===============

-The sequenced item type is declared as a namedtuple.
+The sequenced item type provides a common persistence model across the components of the mechanism.
+The sequenced item type is normally declared as a namedtuple.

 .. code:: python